moranpatrick/Graph_Theory_Timetable_Project/README.md

   * TimeSlot Lecturer Relationship
   * Time Subject Relationship
   * Time Room Relationship

+To use these csv files with neo4j I had to create a folder called import and then put all those files in there.
+The import folder needs to be located in the default.graphdb folder inside the neo4j folder on your computer.

 These csv files can be found in the CSV_Files folder at the [Top](#contents) of this readme.
 I found [Notepad++](https://notepad-plus-plus.org/download/v7.3.3.html) very useful for Creating and editing those csv files.